loneicewolf/OSCP-Mass-Preparation/OS/Windows/Dos.md

-# Dos as in Do's and Not to do's.
+### Dos as in Do's and Not to do's.
-# not to be confused with DOS. can be Denial Of Service, or DOS as in the Windows Context.
+### not to be confused with DOS. can be Denial Of Service, or DOS as in the Windows Context.

 Some ciphertext..

 ahrlvdu.
 hay.
 pjhj.

+svc
+dl,